-These magnificent apes are both rare and endangered; their total population numbers less than 800 animals divided between the forests of Bwindi Impenetrable and the nearby Virunga volcanoes.
-With fifteen groups habituated for tourism, the Impenetrable Forest is the world’s primary mountain gorilla tracking destination.
+These magnificent apes are rare and endangered; their total population numbers are less than 800 animals divided between the forests of Bwindi Impenetrable and the nearby Virunga volcanoes.
+The Impenetrable Forest is the world’s primary mountain gorilla tracking destination, with fifteen groups habituated for tourism.

 Birdlife is also exceptionally rich with 357 species, including 23 Albertine Rift endemics such as the short-tailed warbler, Shelley’s crimson wing, African green broadbill, blue-headed sunbird, and seven IUCN Red Data List species.
 To protect this remarkable biodiversity, the 321km² Bwindi forest was gazetted as a national park in 1991 and declared a UNESCO Natural World Heritage site in 1994.

 - Community walks – through forest edge villages provide insights into the lives of the local Batwa (Pygmy) and Bakiga peoples

 - Flight from Entebbe International Airport or Kampala’s Kajjansi airfield to Kisoro